syntacore/snippy/llvm/tools/llvm-snippy/docs/index.rst

    register-reservation:
      - X1: [] # has no effect (can be removed)

 .. [#exception] Stack Pointer register can still be used for stack access even if it is reserved as RW but no other instruction will read or modify it.
    Without this config snippy still will not modify Stack Pointer but can generate reads from it in primary instructions.

 .. note::
-  Here primary instructions are instructions from histogram (randomly generated) and ancilary instructions are those that are generated to support primary instructions.
-E.g. address materialization to generate load from memory or instructions that are generated by **-init-regs-in-elf** option.
+  Throughout this manual, *primary instructions* are instructions from histogram (randomly generated), while *ancillary instructions* are generated to support primary instructions.
+For example, instructions that perform address materialization (needed to emit loads from memory) are the *ancillary* ones.
+Ditto instructions that initialize registers emitted when the **-init-regs-in-elf** option is specified.

 Consider an example where we want to reserve registers X10 and X11 for reads and modification by primary instructions:

 .. _soft-reserve-x1011: